CBD can help pets with anxiety. But it can help with much more! And with minimal side effects, it is a safe option for your dog.

 Why didn’t anyone suggest this before?

-Even though CBD is accessible in most states, it is illegal for your vet to recommend or discuss CBD use in your pet.
+Even though CBD is accessible in most states, it is illegal for your vet to recommend CBD use in your pet.
 Vets can only discuss CBD if the pet owner brings it up first.
 Frustrating?

 What is CBD?

 Cannabidiol (CBD) is derived from the cannabis plant.
 There are currently over 700 cannabis strands available but not all strands are safe.

 Cannabis plants contain CBD and THC (tetrahydrocannibinol) but in various levels.
 When using hemp cannabis plant, it contains less than 0.3% THC.